RISC iX: Distribution

-Supported hardware
+Hardware

 According to documentation concerning RISC iX 1.2 availability, the operating system could be used on the R140, R225 and R260, being pre-installed on the R260, accessible via a fileserver (such as an R260) on the R225, and as an upgrade from RISC iX 1.15 or earlier on the R140.
 The A540, being practically identical to the R260, could support RISC iX as delivered, whereas A400-series machines required an Acorn SCSI card, with older A400-series machines also needing a memory controller upgrade and "all the appropriate field change orders" to have been performed.
-A300-series and the A3000 machines were not supported.

-RISC iX is not compatible with later Archimedes machines.

-Machines
+A300-series machines and the A3000 were not supported, largely due to potential compatibility issues with upgrades needed to bring these machines up to the required specification, in addition to operating temperature considerations with the A3000.
+Subsequent Archimedes machines, such as the A5000 and A30x0 models, were introduced without any prominent indication of RISC iX compatibility, although the A5000 expansion hardware was designed to support the same form of expansion card interrupt management as the A540, R-series and A400/1-series, specifically to be able to support RISC iX.

 Several machines were designed specifically to run RISC iX.

 M4

 An unreleased machine, built internally by Acorn for the development of RISC iX.
-Reputedly only three were built and one of them has subsequently been destroyed.
+Reputedly only two or three were built and one of them has subsequently been destroyed.
 All known examples are owned by The National Museum of Computing.

 A680 Technical Publishing System

-Prototyped but unreleased, the A680 contained an ARM2 processor, 8 MB RAM, a 70 MB hard drive running from an onboard SCSI controller, and either a 40 MB cartridge tape drive or a single 2 MB floppy drive.
-Up to four "podule" expansion cards could be fitted, although one slot was occupied by the laser beam printer (LBP) expansion card supporting a directly-driven low-cost laser printer as an alternative to a PostScript printer connected via the serial port.
-The system was meant to run Frame Technology's FrameMaker under the "Acorn UNIX" operating system.
+Prototyped for an Olivetti product but unreleased, the A680 contained an ARM2 processor, 8 MB RAM, a 70 MB hard drive running from an onboard SCSI controller, and either a 40 MB cartridge tape drive or a single 2 MB floppy drive.
+Up to four "podule" expansion cards could be fitted, although one slot was occupied by the laser beam printer (LBP) expansion card supporting a directly driven low-cost laser printer as an alternative to a PostScript printer connected via the serial port.
+The system was meant to run Frame Technology's FrameMaker under the "Acorn UNIX" operating system and NeWS graphical environment.
 To support 8 MB of RAM, dual memory controller (MEMC) units were employed.

-No other machine from Acorn Computers included integrated SCSI.
+The A680 was reportedly the first target for RISC iX and differed in certain ways from the Archimedes and R-series models.
+For instance, no other machine from Acorn Computers featured integrated SCSI.
 However, it is rumoured that overheating from the SCSI controller was one reason for the machine to never be released.